puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 <div class = "lvm-task-number"><p>Task 7:</p></div>

 Feel free to experiemnt with other parameters.
-When you're done, foreground the
+When you're done, use the `fg` command to foreground the `pasture` process:
-process:

     fg

+Use the `CTRL-C` key combination to end the process:

+`CTRL-C`

+If `fg` doesn't foreground the process, use the `ps` command to find the `pasture` process's PID and use the `kill` command with that PID (e.g. `kill 5983`) to stop the process.

-And use `CTRL-C` to end the process, and disconnect from the agent node.
+Once you've stopped the process, disconnect from the agent node.

     exit